 As the Demonstration progresses, there will be many positions that are contracted to perform essential functions.
-There will be a total of 25 contractors over the life of the demonstration, although most contractors will serve for limited periods of time.
-The State will contract with the following: 2 CHPDM Staff to assist in writing the operational protocol and analyzing data related to the demonstration, 1 statewide housing consultant to develop strategies for increasing available affordable and accessible housing for demonstration participants, 1 video production contractor to develop outreach videos used to disseminate information about the project and the HCBS waivers, 1 information technology (IT) contractor to develop the website and provide assistance as needed, 1 Provider Training contractor to host mental health trainings for direct care providers and sponsor professional trainings to other providers, 1 human resources consultant for SRC Staff to develop a plan for outreach and education of SRC staff as outlined in Section B, 1 SRC Family Mentoring contractor to assist the families of SRC residents preparing to transition, 6 Peer Mentoring Contractors that will complete pilots of the peer mentoring outreach services prior to award of the ongoing contracts, 6 regional peer mentoring contractors that will fulfill the peer mentoring activities described in Section B, 1 statewide Transition Center contractor to complete tasks outlined in Section B, and three DDA staff positions - 1 Transition Coordinator at the state level fulfilling a coordinating role and 2 community placement specialists working with individuals and as part of the Community Placement Teams.
+There will be a total of 36 contractors over the life of the demonstration, although most contractors will serve for limited periods of time.
+The State will contract with the following: 2 Staff from the Hilltop Institute to assist in writing the operational protocol and analyzing data related to the demonstration, 1 statewide housing consultant to develop strategies for increasing available affordable and accessible housing for demonstration participants, 1 information technology (IT) contractor to develop the website and provide assistance as needed, 1 Provider Training contractor to host mental health trainings for direct care providers and sponsor professional trainings to other providers, 1 human resources consultant for SRC Staff to develop a plan for outreach and education of SRC staff as outlined in Section B, 1 SRC Family Mentoring contractor to assist the families of SRC residents preparing to transition, 1 SRC Peer Mentoring contractor, 5 Peer Outreach Contractors that will complete outreach services, 19 contracts with the local Area Agencies on Aging to complete transitional case management tasks outlined in Section B and participate in MAP site development, and three DDA staff positions - 1 Transition Coordinator at the state level fulfilling a coordinating role and 2 community placement specialists working with individuals and as part of the Community Placement Teams.